The Evolution of Handbag Design: A Historical Overview

 In ancient Egypt, handbags took a more decorative turn with the emergence of beaded bags.
 These small purses were adorned with intricate beadwork and made from materials such as ivory, gold, and gemstones.
 They were predominantly used by women and often featured symbolic designs, such as lotus flowers or animal motifs.
 The Egyptian beaded bags were not only fashionable accessories but also held religious significance, as they were used to carry amulets and other sacred objects.

-See also What Is A Hobo Bag
+See also How To Wear A Belt Bag Crossbody

 Medieval Bags and Purses